 Be sure to bring a light, waterproof jacket with you to your Cameron Highlands vacation rental.
 You should also take extra consideration if you plan to hike during the monsoons, which can make the trails muddy and inaccessible.
 The region hosts several events throughout the year, such as the Flower Festival throughout August and September and the colorful Diwali Festival of Lights, running from late October into November.

-What are the top things to do in Cameron Highlands?
+Top things to do in Cameron Highlands

 The highlands are an agricultural hub known throughout the country for its fertile terrain.
 If you’d like a firsthand look at what’s growing, several farms in the area offer guided visits of their rolling tea plantations, sweet strawberry fields, and flower gardens.
 Many of these farms have restaurants and cafes on site that serve dishes incorporating ingredients they’ve harvested.